New York State Flag

 New York Flag

 New York was originally inhabited by two major groups of Native Americans which were the Iroquois and the Algonquian people.
 The Iroquois tribes included the Mohawk, Oneida, Cayuga, Onondaga, and Seneca.
 The first European to arrive to the area was British explorer Henry Hudson, who was seeking land for the Dutch.
 Henry Hudson founded New York Bay and the Hudson River and as a result, the surrounding area and land was claimed by the Dutch who began to settle there shortly after.
-The first establishment that settled was Fort Nassau in 1614 and was followed by Fort Orange (now known as Albany) in 1624 and Fort Amsterdam (now known as New York City) in 1625.
+The first establishment was Fort Nassau in 1614 and was followed by Fort Orange (now known as Albany) in 1624 and Fort Amsterdam (now known as New York City) in 1625.
 In 1664, an English fleet arrived, taking control of the area and the city was renamed New York.
 Following the Revolutionary War and the thirteen colonies revolting against the British rule, New York officially became the 11th state on July 26th, 1788.

 We offer free images of the New York Flag in four sizes (small, medium, large, and high resolution).
 These images are distributed royalty free for both personal and educational use and are ideal for use in projects and on websites.
 If you choose to use one of our images, attribution is appreciated, but not required.